top of page

 Q: What can I bring on the float?

 A: Absolutely nothing disposable.
 Remember that you don't want to be encumbered with trying to keep up with too many things on tubes designed to carry only people.
 Drinks and snacks are welcome, but we asked that all drinks and snacks are in a reusable container to help us keep litter from ending up on our beautiful creek.
 PLEASE DO NOT LITTER UNDER ANY CIRCUMSTANCES.
-Smoking nor fishing are allowed on or around tubes, as these things can easily damage the tubes.
+Neither smoking nor fishing are allowed on or around tubes, as these things can easily damage the tubes.

 Q: Is alcohol allowed?